Skip to content

 participants.json

 The participant_id entries MUST be a superset of all subject directories and all participant_id entries found among phenotypic and assessment data in the phenotype/ directory.
+When in use, the session_id entries MUST be a superset of all session directories, all tabular phenotypic session_id entries found among phenotypic and assessment data in the phenotype/ directory, and all session_id entries found in the sessions file(s).

 Commonly used optional columns in participants.tsv files are age, sex, handedness, strain, and strain_rrid.